yetzehev/Ztritici-demography/README.md

 ## Directories content

-**Workflow:** Contains a markdown file that describes the workflow to compute Ne and RCCR
+**workflow:** Contains a markdown file that describes the workflow to compute Ne and RCCR

-**Scripts:** TContains the scripts to run the pipeline described in workflow
+**scripts:** Contains the scripts to run the pipeline described in workflow